silicon-vlsi/Project2021/README.md

 # Project2021
-This repository helps you to work in SRAM projects.
+This repository will help you to work in SRAM projects.

 ## SRAM Project
 ### Reading and Visual Materials